 What Is The Hummer EV’s Competition?

-But, time will tell, and until the Hummer EV is actually in the hands of owners and automotive journalists we just won’t know.
-Though if GMC doesn’t officially state the towing capacity before launch, I don’t think that’s a positive sign for its towing capabilities/viability.
+But, time will tell, and until the Hummer EV is actually in the hands of owners and automotive journalists who are sharing their feedback we just don’t know.